SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ```

-The layout code builds a column with the fixed-height label on top and the list taking all the space that remains. \(See Chapter *@cha_layout_construction@* for more on layouts.\)
+The layout code builds a column with the fixed-height label on top and the list taking all the space that remains.
+%(See Chapter *@cha_layout_construction@* for more on layouts.)

 ```
 ProtocolMethodListPresenter >> defaultLayout
-	^ SpBoxLayout newVertical
+	^ SpBoxLayout newTopToBottom
-			add: #label;
+			add: #label ;
-			add: #methods;
+			add: #methods ;
 			yourself
 ```

-This UI can be seen by executing `ProtocolMethodList new openWithSpec`.
+This UI can be seen by executing `ProtocolMethodList new open`.
 As shown in Figure *@figprotocollist@* the list is empty and the result not really nice.
 This is normal since we did not set any items but we should also place better the elements.

 ![ProtocolMethodListPresenter with unclear layout.](figures/ProtocolList.png width=50&label=figprotocollist)